Chelsea Manning: Publication of leaked material

 WikiLeaks was set up in late 2006 as a disclosure portal, initially using the Wikipedia model, where volunteers would write up restricted or legally threatened material submitted by whistleblowers.
 Julian Assange—an Australian Internet activist and journalist, and the de facto editor-in-chief of WikiLeaks—had the idea of creating what Ben Laurie called an "open-source, democratic intelligence agency".
 The open-editing aspect was soon abandoned, but the site remained open for anonymous submissions.

 According to Daniel Domscheit-Berg, a former WikiLeaks spokesperson, part of the site's security concept was that they did not know who their sources were.
 The New York Times wrote in December 2010 that the U.S. government was trying to discover whether Assange had been a passive recipient of material from Manning or had encouraged or helped her to extract the files, in which case he could be charged with conspiracy.
 Manning told Lamo in May 2010 that she had developed a working relationship with Assange, communicating directly with him using an encrypted Internet conferencing service, but knew little about him.
 WikiLeaks did not identify Manning as their source.
 Army investigators found pages of chats on Manning's computer between Manning and someone believed to be Assange.
 Nicks writes that, despite this, no decisive evidence was found of Assange's offering Manning any direction.

 On February 18, 2010, WikiLeaks posted the first of the material from Manning, the diplomatic cable from the U.S. Embassy in Reykjavík, a document now known as "Reykjavik13".
 On March 15, WikiLeaks posted a 32-page report written in 2008 by the U.S. Department of Defense about WikiLeaks itself, and on March 29 it posted U.S. State Department profiles of politicians in Iceland.

+During her 2013 trial, Manning said she had wanted the leaked information to become public "to make the world a better place" and "spark a domestic debate on the role of the military on foreign policy".